 Just like the original, Greek 7-Layer Dip starts with a layer of mashed beans.
 But here's where I give you options!

-The obvious route would be to use a layer of Greek-lovin' hummus -- either store-bought or homemade.
+Layer 1: The obvious route would be to use a layer of Greek-lovin' hummus -- either store-bought or homemade.
 However, when I recently wanted to make this dip, I quickly realized that I was out of chickpeas.
 I did have a can of refried black beans on hand, so I seasoned them with garlic powder and a few dried herbs instead.
 The result was different than using hummus but just as tasty!
-Black beans are what you see pictured in today's post, but know that you are definitely welcome to use hummus if you prefer.
+A seasoned black bean puree is what you see pictured in today's post, but know that you are definitely welcome to use hummus if you prefer.

 Then, just before serving, I discard any liquid that has drained off the tomatoes and cucumbers before layering the rest of the dip.
 This prevents that water from leaking all over the top of the dip after it's been sitting for awhile, and it also reduces the chance that any leftovers will turn into a watery mess.